DanielMartinezG/Project44Proxy/README.md

 in this case we have a controller named CarController which is a mock controller that returns a text that says "You are looking for all available cars to buy".

-this microservice is uploading on the port 8081
+this microservice is listening on the port 8081

 ### Selling
 This is a mock microservice with the responsibility of let the user sell a vehicle, in this case we have a controller named TruckController which is a mock controller that returns a that says "You are looking for all available trucks to sell".

-this microservice is uploading on the port 8082
+this microservice is listening on the port 8082

 ## Proxy
 This is a Proxy that redirects the request to the correct port, this proxy is listening on the port 8080,